-To ensure that Vibe modifies the existing user instead of creating a new user when the user is renamed or moved in the LDAP directory, map each user to a binary attribute, such as the GUID or objectGUID attribute in the LDAP directory.
+To ensure that Vibe modifies the existing user instead of creating a new user when the user is renamed or moved in the LDAP directory, you must specify the name of the LDAP attribute that uniquely identifies the user.
+For eDirectory, this value is GUID.
+For Active Directory, this value is objectGUID.
 This attribute always has a unique value that does not change when you rename or move a user in the LDAP directory.
 If you want to map users to a different attribute, you must ensure that the attribute that you use is a binary attribute.
 For example, the cn attribute cannot be used because it is not a binary attribute.